Welcome to the Roton Quantum Model - a rotational resonance framework

 Quantum Entanglement

 We will demonstrate that quantum entanglement — particularly of photons and electrons — is a crucial factor in explaining why atomic nuclei hold together, and specifically why protons and electrons attract each other within atoms.
-To further explain phenomena such as long-distance entanglement, we introduce the concept of bitemporal causality read↗: quanta are entangled because they always have been and ever will be entangled (within their lifespan).
+To further explain certain phenomena with long-distance entanglement, we introduce the concept of bitemporal causality read↗: quanta are entangled because they always have been and ever will be entangled (within their lifespan).
 Both entangled twins share and remember their bi-directional future and past.

 Measurability

 For something to be observable by humans, it must interact with something humans can detect — such as light.
 This holds at least in the scales at which light can interact with Rotons the span of our atoms.
 However, on the scale of quarks and electrons, there is very little left which can be used to observe.
 We do not have anything even smaller to throw around.
 Observation always involves interaction.
 On this scale, every interaction destroys some of the original state.
 Thus, we can never measure the full state but only a statistical effect over many different measurements.
 This might lead to the conclusion that the even smaller components no longer interact with us directly.
 So we will never be able to directly “observe” any substructures.
-Still we can hope for the ability to trigger lower-level rotons to react via rotonal resistance by manipulating and observing minimal state changes of higher level rotons.
+Still we can hope for the ability to trigger lower-level rotons to react via rotonal resistance (inertia) by manipulating and observing minimal state changes of higher level rotons and their coupling.

 Decoherence (Collapse)

+Decoherence of an entanglement denotes the breakdown of resonance alignment.
+Decoherence corresponds to the loss of phase-locked resonance channels due to uncontrolled coupling to external degrees of freedom.
 If a measurement is done on an entangled or hierarchical quantum, the full entanglement is destroyed.
 This might also mean, that these two quanta were never — and will never be — fully entangled.
 Two rotating entities with the exact same mode on a common rotation axis will be and remain entangled, due to increased resonances in axial direction.
 With this entanglement, small disturbances in orientation might even be stabilized.
 The entanglement breaks up if one quantum is forced out of its stable rotation axis strong enough.
 From this point on, entanglement will vanish, if the disturbance was too high.
 A disturbance on one of the entangled twins, might lead to a similar disturbance in the other twin.

 How do we define time?
 It is fundamentally based on the rotation speed of electrons and photons (light).
 If, for any reason, an electron “chooses” to rotate more slowly, then the electrons time for a virtual global observer passes more slowly — and the apple decays more slowly.
 Would we “perceive” this slow-down?
 Time is not a universally uniform “thing”.
 If environmental conditions force an electron to slow its relative rotation, then time — as we perceive it — passes more slowly.
 There is no completely unique shared concept of time in the universe.
 As far as we can perceive and measure, time is a local aspect.